Begum

 Begum Malika-uz-Zamani, wife of the Mughal Emperor Muhammad Shah.

-Begum (also Begüm, Bagum, Begom, Begam, Baigum or Beygum) is an honorific title from Central and South Asia, often used by leading women in society, including royals, aristocrats, first ladies and prime ministers.
+Begum (also Begüm, Bagum, Begim, Begom, Begam, Baigum or Beygum) is an honorific title from Central and South Asia, often used by leading women in society, including royals, aristocrats, first ladies and prime ministers.
 It is the feminine equivalent of the title baig or bey, which in Turkic languages means "higher official".
 It usually refers to the wife or daughter of a beg.
 The related form begzada (daughter of a beg) also occurs.

 In the Indian subcontinent, particularly in Delhi, Hyderabad, Sindh, Punjab, Khyber Pakhtunkhwa and Bengal, begum has been adapted for use as an honorific for Muslim women of high social status, accomplishment, or rank, as in English language the title "Lady" or "Dame" is used.